FSGModding/FSG_Mod_Assistant/README.md

 ## For developers

 There is a CLI version in the repository, modChecker.js (you'll need the npm dependencies, but it will run without the dev-dependencies just fine. (dev stuff is only needed for the test suite and to run/build the electron version)) - it shows the basic usage of the mod / save game parser.
-Someday, they parser might be it's own npm module, maybe.
+Someday, the parser might be it's own npm module, maybe.